input-output-hk/catalyst-voices/utilities/local-cluster/Readme.md

    * Embedded: `no`
    * Category:
    * Description: `Cassandra` (or whatever you want it to say)
-8. click Add File and add all the jars in the Cassandra JDBC zip file.
+8. Click Add File and add all the jars in the Cassandra JDBC zip file.
-9. click Find Class to make sure the Class Name is found okay
+9. Click Find Class to make sure the Class Name is found okay.
-10. click OK
+10. Click `OK`.
-11. Create New Connection, selecting the database driver you just added
+11. Create `New Connection`, selecting the database driver you just added.

 ## Troubleshooting

+### Issues with Vagrant configurations

 If you encounter any weird issues with the Vagrant, you can try the following: